 If you need help outside of HMA’s business hours, you can choose from its:

 HMA doesn’t provide phone support, but I didn’t find it an issue since there’s a friendly and informative live chat option.
-However, knowing that live chat isn’t always available made the service feel limited, especially when compared to top-tier VPN providers.
-If you need assistance setting up, you can use ExpressVPN’s friendly and helpful live chat 24/7 for any question.

 We personally test the customer support team of every VPN we review.
 This means asking technical question through the live chat feature (where applicable) and measuring the response time for email questions.
 Whether you need to connect to a specific server, change your security protocol, or configure a VPN on your router, finding a VPN with quality customer support should be important to you.